zramsay/eris-cli/docs/specs/variable_specification.md

 ## <a name="arrays"></a> Array Packing and Returns

-eris:pm can now handle packing and returning of arrays with some caveats.
+eris:jobs can now handle packing and returning of arrays with some caveats.
 In order to pack an array value in, you must declare it inside square brackets.
-For an example, see [app31](https://github.com/eris-ltd/eris-pm/tree/master/tests/fixtures/app31/epm.yaml).
+For an example, see [app31](https://github.com/eris-ltd/eris/tree/master/tests/fixtures/app31/epm.yaml).
 Until then, you can declare arrays for most static types such as:

 *  `int` `uint` `bool` `bytes(1-32)`